bravobike/efx/README.md

 ![Tests](https://github.com/smoes/validixir/actions/workflows/main.yaml/badge.svg)

 Testing with side-effects is often hard.
-Various solutions exists to work around the difficulties, e.g. mocking.
+Various solutions exist to work around the difficulties, e.g. mocking.
 This library offers a very easy way to achieve testable code by mocking.
 Instead of mocking we talk about binding effects to another implementation.
 `Efx` offers a declarative way to mark effectful functions and bind them in tests.